Thomas Cmar is the Deputy Managing Attorney for the Coal Program, based in Chicago.

 I grew up in a small city in southwestern Ohio.
 My father’s father worked in a steel mill in Pittsburgh, and my mother’s father worked in a paint factory in Cincinnati.
 Those working class roots grew into a commitment to working for environmental and social justice.

-I have found a home at Earthjustice, where I litigate to stop pollution that shortens lives and harms our iconic wild places.
+I have found a home at Earthjustice, where I litigate to stop pollution that shortens lives, degrades the health of our environment, and threatens our iconic wild places.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.